-- If you sign an agreement, it may not be effective until you exchange for a copy signed by the other side, or until he signs the same document.
-Not so a deed: it binds you immediately, even if there other side has not yet signed or there remains an unfulfilled obligation by him.
+- If you sign an agreement, it may not be effective until you exchange for a copy signed by the other side, or until they sign the same document.
+Not so a deed: it binds you immediately, even if there other side has not yet signed or there remains an unfulfilled obligation by them.

-- If you assign without the express consent of the third party, the third party learns of the assignment and continues to act as before, he thereby confirms acceptance.
+- If you assign without the express consent of the third party, the third party learns of the assignment and continues to act as before, they thereby confirm acceptance.
 (Example: sale of a block of telephone contracts, where the customers make payment to the assignee, who continues to provide the service).

 - An instrument transferring an interest in land (meaning real estate) must be a deed.
 Although many simple agreements may be registrable as a notice or low level charge, you will always be safer if you use a deed whenever you may need Land Registry registration.

 - Your will is different.
-The rules on signing and witnessing (attestation) are precise, strong and different.
+The rules on signing and witnessing (attesting) a will are precise, strong and different.

 More information and useful legal documents

-If you are interested in transferring property, you may be interested in this document to assign a lease or this document, which transfers a life insurance or endowment policy.
+If you are interested in transferring property, you may be interested in an agreement to assign a lease or an assignment agreement for a life insurance or endowment policy.